41% of the total area of the city of Seattle is water. Combined with our beautiful summers, it’s a perfect place for water sports!

 Obviously, you do need to exercise some caution with an inflatable board, but hardboards can also be damaged with rough, careless handling.
 Overall, inflatables are surprisingly durable!

 XTERRA’s board is built from military/industrial-grade material with a high-density drop stitch to prevent warping and the sides are reinforced.
 That being said, I will disclose that on the first day I took my paddleboard out, I managed to somehow puncture the side of it.
-It didn’t happen while I was out on the water, I think it might have happened while it was being transported in my Jeep or while I was rolling it up on shore.
+It didn’t happen while I was out on the water, I think it might have happened while it was being transported in my Jeep.

 I was pretty bummed out but XTERRA’s SUP package includes a repair kit with glue, patches, and a valve wrench.
 They also have a video to show you exactly how to patch your board.
-It was easy to do and after letting it set for 24 hours, I’ve had it on the water nearly every day since (roughly 2 months) with zero issues.
+After letting it set up for 24 hours, I took the board out 3-4 times per week all summer long with zero issues.
 The patch has been completely solid and the board has held up fine rubbing against rocks, logs, and other things in the water.
-I’m convinced it was a fluke.
+I’m convinced it was a fluke and likely punctured by a piece of glass in my Jeep.

 Even so, I am careful about treating my board nicely.
 I don’t drag it across the ground if I can avoid it and I’m careful what it’s lying on top of when not in the water.